webplatform/docs/svg/elements/filter/index.md

 *feConvolveMatrix: replaces each pixel with a new pixel calculated from pixel values in an area relative to the the current pixel)
 *feGaussianBlur: replaces the current pixel with a weighted average of pixels in an area around the pixel *feDisplacementMap: moves each pixel from its current position based on the R,G or B values from another input graphic.
-*feMorphology: replaces each pixel with a new pixel calculated from the maximum value of all pixels in an area around that pixel.
+*feMorphology: replaces each pixel with a new pixel calculated from the maximum or minimum value of all pixels in a rectangular area around that pixel.
 *feOffset: moves the input from its current position

 Lighting Effects:
-*feSpecularLighting: provides a "shiny" 2D or pseudo-3D lighting effect *feDiffuseLighting: provides a "matte" 2D or pseudo-3D lighting effect *feDistantLight: provides a distant light source for specular or diffuse lighting *feSpotLight: provides a conic light source for specular or diffuse lighting *fePointLight: provides a point light source for specular or diffuse lighting
+*feSpecularLighting: provides a "shiny" 2D or pseudo-3D lighting effect *feDiffuseLighting: provides a "matte" 2D or pseudo-3D lighting effect *feDistantLight: provides a distant light source for specular or diffuse lighting *feSpotLight: provides a conic section light source for specular or diffuse lighting *fePointLight: provides a point light source for specular or diffuse lighting

 Combinations:
-*feMerge: creates a simple overlya composite from multiple inputs (including previous filter inputs) *feBlend: blends multiple inputs using color rules *feComposite: blends multiple inputs using alpha values *feTile: tiles input to output a pattern
+*feMerge: creates a simple '''over''' composite from multiple inputs (including previous filter inputs) *feBlend: blends multiple inputs using mixing rules *feComposite: combines multiple inputs using set combination rules, taking into account alpha values.
+*feTile: tiles input to create a repeating pattern
 |Notes====Remarks===
 Although SVG is a vector graphics technology, it is important to emphasize that SVG Filters perform *pixel-level* operations on all inputs (including SVG shapes) and produce rasterized (bitmapped) outputs at a specified level of resolution.
 Applying a 10x scale transform (for example) on an plain SVG curve that has been filtered at normal screen resolution will produce pixelated edges since the anti-aliasing of the original graphic has been converted to pixels by the filter and scaled up.
+(It is unclear whether this is spec compliant or just a limitation of current implementations)

 Remember that you are writing XML when you write filters, so *don't forget to close all those tags* and don't omit required attributes or the filter won't execute at all.

 A filter element is never rendered directly.
 It is only referenced using the filter property on the element to which the filter is applied.
 Note that the [[css/properties/display|'''display''']] property does not apply to the '''filter''' element and elements are not directly rendered even if the '''display''' property is set to a value other than "none".
 Conversely, '''filter''' elements are available for referencing even when the'''display''' property on the '''filter'''element or any of its ancestors is set to "none".

 It is currently (Fall 2012) contemplated that in the future, SVG filters can be referenced via a [[CSS Filter]] and used to apply advanced effects to HTML elements.
+(Firefox currently (Dec '12) allows this through a different mechanism.)
 |Import_Notes====Syntax===
 ===Standards information===
 * http://www.w3.org/TR/SVG/filters.html#FilterElement